PiffAuraBlaster/Lab1Sortsv1/README.md

-To run sort enter a command of either insert, serlection, or bubble and then enter the array of numbers seperated by spaces.
+To run sort enter a command of either insert, serlection, bubble, or merge and then enter the array of numbers seperated by spaces.

 Example: